 The Deuter Aircontact Lite is another premium option.
 It is a great expedition backpack by a trusted brand, and it has some pretty amazing features.
 Like the dual-density foam that feels incredibly comfortable against your back, and the highly adjustable back system that allows everyone to get the perfect fit.

 One thing that I love about this backpack is how lightweight it is.
 It has a really big capacity, but it still weighs well under 5 lbs, which makes it one of the lightest expedition backpacks you can get.
 And that’s a pretty big plus, considering that nobody wants a heavy backpack when they already have 50 lbs of gear to put in it.

 The backpack has a basic capacity of 65 liters, but you have the option to expand it, which adds another 10 liters to its total capacity.
 That is a pretty great feature because it makes the backpack more versatile, and it allows you to make it a bit smaller when you don’t need to full 75 liters.

-Other features of this pack include hip belt pockets, stretchy side pockets, a sleeping bag compartment, hydration reservoir sleeve, multiple compression straps and a front shove-it pocket.
-The backpack also has several external attachment points, which will lets you store your bulkier gear – sleeping pad, ice axes and hiking poles.
+Other features of this pack include hip belt pockets, stretchy side pockets, a sleeping bag compartment, hydration reservoir sleeve, multiple compression straps, and a front shove-it pocket.
+The backpack also has several external attachment points, which will let you store your bulkier gear – a sleeping pad, ice axes, and hiking poles.

 Ladies, if you want an expedition backpack that is going to fit you like a glove, go with Osprey Xena.
-It is designed to fit the contours of a female body, which means ergonomic shoulder straps, slightly wider hip belt and a somewhat shorter harness.
+It is designed to fit the contours of a female body, which means ergonomic shoulder straps, a slightly wider hip belt, and a somewhat shorter harness.